 Road Trip Ideas for Kids

 “What do you think of taking a 10 hour road trip to Tennessee?”
+This was the question I was asked that pushed me to create these great Road Trip Ideas for Bored Kids.

 My husband’s innocent question invoked immediate fear.
 Can you relate?
 I don’t know about you, but it didn’t sound like a super awesome time to me.